-- Students are advised to take ENVS 1, 2 or 3 in their first year, and ideally to have taken 1 or 3 and ENVS 2 by the end of the second year.
-But a student does not need to have done so to declare and complete the major.
+- Students are advised to take ENVS 2 or 3 in their first year, and ideally to have taken ENVS 2 and 3 by the end of the second year.
+But a student does not need to have done so to declare the major.

-- Prerequisites for the ENVS Major include MATH 3 or 10, CHEM 3 or 5, or PHYS 3, or BIOL 16 or EARS 1, and ECON 1 or ECON 2.
+- Prerequisites for the ENVS Major include MATH 3 or 10; CHEM 5, or PHYS 3, or BIOL 16, or EARS 1; and ECON 1 or ECON 2.

 Current Enrollments, Class Size, and Distributives